jicksta/theatre/README.markdown

 Below are definitions of terms I use in Theatre.
 See the respective links for more information.

-* **callback**: This is the block given to the `each` method which handles events coming in.
+* **callback**: This is the block given to the `each` method which triggers events coming in.
 * **payload**: This is the "message" sent to the Theatre and is what will ultimately be yielded to the callback
 * **[Actor](http://en.wikipedia.org/wiki/Actor_model)**: This refers to concurrent responders to events in a concurrent system.

 Synchronous vs. Asynchronous
 ----------------------------

-With Theatre, all events are asynchronous with the optional ability to synchronously block until the event is scheduled, handled, and has returned.
-If you wish to synchronously handle the event, simple call `wait` on the `Invocation` object returned from `handle` and then check the `Invocation#current_state` property for `:success` or `:error`.
+With Theatre, all events are asynchronous with the optional ability to synchronously block until the event is scheduled, triggerd, and has returned.
+If you wish to synchronously trigger the event, simple call `wait` on the `Invocation` object returned from `trigger` and then check the `Invocation#current_state` property for `:success` or `:error`.
 Optionally the `Invocation#success?` and `Invocation#error?` methods also provide more intuitive access to the finished state.
 If the event finished with `:success`, you may retrieve the returned value of the event Proc by calling `Invocation#returned_value`.
 If the event finished with `:error`, you may get the Exception with `Invocation#error`

-    invocation = my_theatre.handle "your/namespace/here", YourSpecialClass.new("this object can be anything")
+    invocation = my_theatre.trigger "your/namespace/here", YourSpecialClass.new("this object can be anything")
     invocation.wait
     raise invocation.error if invocation.error?
     log "Actor finished with return value #{invocation.returned_value}"